Saturday, 13 December 2025

 Of love, kindness, justice and community

-It is a long-held opinion of mine that the belief system as encapsulated in the Nicene Creed is far removed from the teaching of Jesus with its emphasis on loving your neighbour, kindness, helping, justice and sense of community.
+It is a long-held opinion of mine that the belief system as encapsulated in the Nicene Creed is far removed from the teaching of Jesus with his emphasis on loving your neighbour, kindness, helping, justice and sense of community.
 The following articles express in excellent fashion these themes and I commend them to you for your attention.

 Progressive Christian Network Britain (PCN Britain):